-Enter Steve (my fiance).
+Enter Steve, my fiance husband.
 He likes to consider himself a banana bread connoisseur (self appointed).
 And, truly, he is in his own way.
 Once, he whipped up such a beautiful loaf of traditional banana bread...watching his vice gripper hands delicately place slice after slice of banana over top the batter was so cute.
 That man can do practically anything, with daintiness, if needed.
 Needless to say, I think he knows a good banana bread.
 And, thankfully, I was able to introduce him to this recipe.

 It was so lovely to hear from Helene with Wholesome Nordic Living based in Copenhagen.
-She offered such sweet words about one of my recipes and when she expressed a desire to collaborate with me, I was so happy; her recipes are beautiful, and so is her heart!
+She offered such sweet words about one of my recipes and when she expressed a desire to collaborate with me, I was so happy; her recipes are truly lovely.
 I had been following along with Helene for quite some time, loving all of her posts; however, I fell in love when she posted this recipe.
 Being that I grew up in a somewhat traditional Scandinavian household, rye bread was our go-to loaf for school lunches and pretty much everything else.
-I trust a Danish person to know good rye bread!
+I trust a Danish person to know good rye bread.

 Ingredients